arcqubit/pqc-scanner/README.md

 ## Auto-Remediation

-The scanner includes **intelligent auto-remediation** with template-based code fixes:
+The scanner may include in the future **intelligent auto-remediation** with template-based code fixes:

 ```rust
 use rust_wasm_app::{analyze, generate_remediations};